jprjr/luadbi-async/README.md

 ### DBI Object

-`DBI` (object)
+local DBI = require("DBIasync")

-On requiring DBIasync, a new global object DBI is registered (expect this to change soon - instead of registering a global object, the syntax will be somethnig more like `local dbi = require "DBIasync"`
+Again, since I don't want this to conflict with the old LuaDBI - this doesn't register any global objects.

 `connection = DBI.New(<driver>)`